Steps to Enroll

 Courses not meeting these criteria will be charged full ASU-Beebe tuition and fees.

 The tuition and fee rates for the current academic year may be found on the Cashier's Office page HERE.

 1) The student can bring a check for their tuition to their high school during registration day.
 ASU-Beebe staff will accept their payment after scheduling classes for the student.

 2) Students may pay at the Cashier's Office on one of our college campuses.

 3) Students or parents may call the ASU-Beebe Business Office and pay with their credit card information over the phone.

 4) Students can pay their tuition in full via their Vanguard Portal or set up a payment plan.
 Instructions for paying through the Vanguard Portal are available HERE.

 If you meet eligibility requirements, Arkansas Concurrent challenge Scholarship funds may be available.
 Check with the Concurrent Enrollment office before making payments.

 In a concurrent class, college credit is conferred based upon your cumulative effort in the class and a letter grade is added to your ASU-Beebe transcript.
 In AP courses, students must pass a standardized test at the end of the year to determine if they will be awarded college credit.
 Each college and university accepts different AP scores.

 Students taking concurrent classes can withdraw or drop from a class and will follow the same procedures and deadlines as a regularly enrolled ASU-Beebe student.
-Concurrent students may be refunded their concurrent tuition if they submit their drop form to the Office of Concurrent Enrollment by the final financial drop date listed in the ASU-Beebe Academic Calendar.
+Concurrent students may be refunded their paid concurrent tuition if they submit their drop form to the Office of Concurrent Enrollment by the final financial drop date listed in the ASU-Beebe Academic Calendar.